Leah McCourt

-Leah McCourt (born 21 June 1992) is a Northern Irish professional mixed martial artist and submission grappler who competes in the Featherweight division of Bellator MMA.
+Leah McCourt (born 21 June 1992) is a Northern Irish professional mixed martial artist and submission grappler who competed in the Featherweight division of Bellator MMA.

 Background

 McCourt, who grew up on a council estate in Belfast, was enrolled in judo as a child by her father.
 From the age of 11, she quit judo and all her spare time was spent riding ponies and horses, competing around Northern Ireland at places like Balmoral and the Dublin Horseshow.
 When she was a teenager, McCourt developed an allergy towards horses, leading her to give up riding.